riadath/obsidian_notes/Networking/Networking_Presentation_3/Main Note.md

 - ![[Pasted image 20231102043354.png]]
 	- We're taking the squared mean error.
 	- Which measures the difference between the predicted Q-values $Q(s,a|\theta_Q)$ and target Q-values $y_i$
+	- The goal is to make the predicted Q-values as close as possible to the target Q-values.
 	-
 ### Algo 2 Steps
 - Initialize everything